gildir/CS321-2018F-002/chat.md

 ## 407) List Ignore Users ![list](/images/database.svg)
 ### Description
-List all players who are ignored by you.
-This function allows you to list all the players that you muted.
+You want to check all the players you have ignored.
+Ignore -l List all players who are ignored by you.
+Basically, this function allows you to list all the players that you muted.
 You might mute players due to misbehavior.
 You might to use this functionality to find out about those players in case you want to unmute them back or just for checking.
+List ignore users is your personal blacklist so don’t share it with any one.
 ### Command
 ```
 IGNORE -l